Saturday, February 5, 2022

 But The Bible tells us that God chooses us, not the other way around.
 How does that work?

-Though God ³chooses to awaken us to his love, it is still us doing the choosing after we are awakened and see it - i.e. we are spiritually dead and blind due to our rebellious unbelief - and in His mercy and love He opens our eyes and reveals Himself as He truly is; glorious, beautiful and trustworthy in every way.
+Though God ³chooses to awaken us to his love, it is still us doing the choosing after we are awakened and see that love - i.e. we are spiritually dead and blind due to our rebellious unbelief - and in His mercy and love He opens our eyes and reveals Himself as He truly is; glorious, beautiful, and trustworthy in every way.

-In doing so He does (did) not override our will but instead opens (opened) our eyes to see his love.
-Once we see it we willingly, gladly and freely choose to pursue Him.
+In doing so, He does (did) not override our will but opens (opened) our eyes to see his love.
+Once we see it, we willingly, gladly, and freely choose to pursue Him.

 Our problem isn't our wills but our blindness.
 Our eyes must be opened to see Him (and ourselves) ⁴truly as He is (and we are).